Office of Diversity

 - Scottsdale Voices (CityCable Channel 11 show) – promoting Civil Dialogue Series

 Our commitment to diversity is supported by community-wide participation in our Civil Dialogue Series, multicultural celebrations, as well as the involvement of our citizen advisory body — the Scottsdale Human Relations Commission — who assist in defining the diversity needs of our community.

 The workplace has become more complex, and employee relations is certainly a vital issue as more staff hours are devoted to addressing employee related matters using both collaborative and independent methods.

 The City of Scottsdale’s Diversity Office and Human Resources Department provide employees with several options for addressing diversity issues, opportunities for involvement, and a means to hold the organization accountable for responding to concerns.
-These efforts include investigating EEOC and civil liberty employee issues, as well as designing and facilitating interventions.
+These efforts include investigating complaints involving discrimination and civil liberty issues, as well as designing and facilitating interventions.